 The Governors of the five Gulf States identified six priority issues that benefit from regional collaboration.
 With support from state and federal agencies, academic organizations, non-profits, and businesses in the region, Gulf of Mexico Alliance Partners work collaboratively on teams to address the region’s priorities in ways that a single entity cannot.

-Other committees that support the Gulf of Mexico Alliance include the Federal Working Group, an advisory committee consisting of federal agency personnel working on Gulf issues; the Data Management Advisory Committee, representatives from all six teams working to ensure data consistency and collaboration; and a Public Relations Committee, representatives of all six teams seeking to provide outreach for the teams as well as the Alliance as a whole.
+Other committees that support the Gulf of Mexico Alliance include the Federal Working Group, an advisory committee consisting of federal agency personnel working on Gulf issues; the Business Advisory Council, an advisory committee representing seven of the largest industries in the Gulf region; a Research Funders Forum which serves as an open platform for research funding programs to meet and share needs, priorities, and challenges; and a Public Relations Committee, representatives of all six teams seeking to provide outreach for the teams as well as the Alliance as a whole.

-In 2010, the Alliance Management Team adopted a constitution to document how the Alliance functioned and to establish a Headquarters Office.
+In 2010, the Alliance Management Team adopted a constitution to document how the Alliance functioned and to establish an Alliance staff at the Headquarters Office in a centralized location in coastal Mississippi.
 The Deepwater Horizon oil spill incident occurred in April of that same year, and BP chose the Alliance to administer their voluntary 10-year research program called Gulf of Mexico Research Initiative.